 Warmly spiced with cardamom, buttery and tender, it is absolutely good until the last piece.
 Plush and slightly dense, slicing like a dream.
 My intentions were to leave it unfrosted, but I’ve been thinking about cloud-like cream cheese frosting since seeing this one.
 Lightly sweetened, it adds just the right contrast of tang and creamy to every bite.

 I made it the first time assuming the batter would be green, and quickly found out that only happens if you use raw pistachios.
-Wha, wha.
-And the toasty flavor from roasted pistachios was way too good to abandon, so it’s a lovely golden color in its own right.
+The roasty, toasty flavor from roasted pistachios was way too good to abandon, so it’s a lovely golden color in its own right.

-As you’ve seen with many of my baking recipes, I used ivory teff flour (you can also find brown teff flour, but the ivory is wonderful when you don’t want the the finished product to be darker or color of other ingredients to be overshadowed) and tapioca starch, making it gluten-free.
+As you’ve seen with some of my other gluten-free dessert recipes, I used ivory teff flour (you can also find brown teff flour, but the ivory is wonderful when you don’t want the the finished product to be darker or color of other ingredients to be overshadowed) and tapioca starch, making it gluten-free.

-It’s the grain component (see it in action in this Teff Bread!), and has has enough starch to produce elasticity, without gums.
+It’s the grain component (see it in action in this Teff Bread!) in this pistachio cake, and has enough starch to produce elasticity, without gums.
 It also has a natural nutty sweetness, perfect for baking.
-I’ve switched to using The Teff Company’s flour, as it has a very fine, super soft texture, shockingly comparable to all-purpose, better than any other I’ve tried.
-The company plants on fertile Idaho fields and uses ecologically-sensitive farming methods, something they’re very passionate about, as am I.
+Teff flour has a very fine, soft texture (shockingly comparable to all-purpose flour).

 About Being Childless, By Choice: